AzimuthMiridian/AziBytes/Redeems/Set Circuit Colors.md

 The sections below explain the two different ways you can specify a color; if the provided input for the redeem does not follows the rules of either of these methods, then your redeem will automatically be refunded so you can try again.

+## Hex Color Code
+You may also specify a direct hex (hexadecimal) color value to use in the format `#RRGGBB`.
+The prefix `#` symbol is required when using this method.

+* Explanation of Hex Color Codes: https://www.pluralsight.com/blog/tutorials/understanding-hexadecimal-colors-simple
+* Hex Color Picker (brings up Google's native color picker): https://www.google.com/search?q=hex+color+picker

 ## Predefined Color List
 You may use any of these color names in the redeem input.
 Note that they must be spelled exactly as shown here, but are not case sensitive: